DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

 ## 3. Acceptable Use Policy

-The Management's intentions for publishing an Acceptable Use Policy are not to impose restrictions that are contrary to {{CompanyName}} established culture of openness, trust and integrity.
-Management is committed to protecting the employees, partners and the company from illegal or damaging actions by individuals, either knowingly or unknowingly. {{CompanyName}} will maintain an list of devices and personnel with access to such devices as detailed in Appendix B.
+The Management's intentions for publishing an Acceptable Use Policy are not to impose restrictions that are contrary to {{companyName}} established culture of openness, trust and integrity.
+Management is committed to protecting the employees, partners and the company from illegal or damaging actions by individuals, either knowingly or unknowingly. {{companyName}} will maintain an list of devices and personnel with access to such devices as detailed in Appendix B.

   - Employees are responsible for exercising good judgment regarding the reasonableness of personal use.
   - Employees should ensure that they have appropriate credentials and are authenticated for the use of technologies